EinfachJustin/j_vehiclescrapping/README.md

 The script currently supports English and German.
 You can easily add more languages in the `config.lua`.

+## 🚫 Not Included

+Please note that this script does not include:

+- A vehicle key system
+- Custom notification scripts

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the project and submit a pull request.